Greenstand/treetracker-api/docs/api/spec/matcheing-tool-test-case.md

    1. Matching panel: the tree capture list is correct, including: every capture's photo, date, distance (can click the location icon to open google map).

    1. By clicking the capture photo, can open the capture profile panel.

+1. Please compose more test cases

+   The more test cases, and seneriois, and edge cases we tested, the high application quality we got, so, please add your new test cases below, and test it!
+If you have no permission to change this document, please raise a Pull Request.